Williamsport in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Science & Medicine • War, US Civil.

 Location.
 39° 36.022′ N, 77° 49.198′ W. Marker is in Williamsport, Maryland, in Washington County.
-Marker is on East Potomac Street (U.S. 11) west of North Artizan Street.
+It is on East Potomac Street (U.S. 11) west of North Artizan Street.
 Located in front of St. Augustine Church.
 Touch for map.
 Marker is at or near this postal address: 32 East Potomac Street, Williamsport MD 21795, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Boys of Williamsport (about 400 feet away, measured in a direct line); The Wagon Train of the Wounded and Williamsport (about 400 feet away); Murder of Dewitt Clinton Rench (Rentch) (about 600 feet away); Band Stand (about 700 feet away); Williamsport (approx. 0.2 miles away); Boy Scout Troop 17, 100 Years Old (approx. 0.2 miles away); Joseph Lewis Lemen, Jr. (approx. 0.2 miles away); The John Brown Bell (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Boys of Williamsport (about 400 feet away, measured in a direct line); The Wagon Train of the Wounded and Williamsport (about 400 feet away); Murder of Dewitt Clinton Rench (Rentch) (about 600 feet away); Band Stand (about 700 feet away); Williamsport (approx. 0.2 miles away); Boy Scout Troop 17, 100 Years Old (approx. 0.2 miles away); Joseph Lewis Lemen, Jr. (approx. 0.2 miles away); The John Brown Bell (approx. 0.2 miles away).
 Touch for a list and map of all markers in Williamsport.